 - 1 teaspoon sugar

 - 8 ounces mozzarella cheese, cut into 1/4-inch cubes

-- Stir cornstarch into heavy cream and transfer mixture to the now-empty large pot the pasta cooked in.
-Set the pot over medium heat.
-Bring to a simmer and cook until thickened, 3 to 4 minutes.
-Remove pot from heat and add cottage cheese mixture, 1 cup of the simmered tomato sauce, and half of the mozzarella cubes, then stir to combine.
-Add pasta and stir to coat thoroughly with sauce.
+- Drain the pasta and leave it in the colander.
+Return the pot (no need to wash) to the stovetop.
+Whisk together the cornstarch and milk and pour it into the pot set over medium heat.
+Bring the milk to a simmer and cook until thickened, whisking constantly, 3 to 4 minutes.
+Remove the pot from the heat and add the cottage cheese mixture, 1 cup or so of the simmered tomato sauce, and half of the mozzarella cubes.
+Stir to combine.
+Add the cooked pasta and stir to coat well with the saucy mixture.

-- Transfer mixture to a 9X13-inch baking dish and spread remaining tomato sauce evenly over pasta.
-Sprinkle remaining mozzarella cubes and remaining 1/2 cup parmesan cheese over the top.
+- Transfer the pasta to the prepared pan and spread the remaining tomato sauce evenly over pasta.
+Sprinkle the remaining mozzarella cubes and remaining Parmesan cheese over the top.
 Cover the baking dish with foil that has been lightly sprayed with cooking spray and bake for 30 minutes.